WaCoDiS/product-listener/README.md

 The master branch provides sources for stable builds.
 The develop branch represents the latest (maybe unstable) state of development.

 ### Pending Developments
-Currently product listener is capable of handling (OGC) Wps jobs with multiple outputs (different output identifier) but cannot handle job outputs with cardinality higher than 1.
+Currently product listener is capable of handling OGC WPS jobs with multiple outputs (different output identifier) but cannot handle job outputs with cardinality higher than 1.

 ### License and Third Party Lib POM Plugins
 [optional]